Robert Vaughn: Books

+Vaughn published Only Victims: A Study of Show Business Blacklisting in 1972.

+His second book, A Fortunate Life, was an autobiography published in 2008 in which Vaughn said of his life, "With a modest amount of looks and talent and more than a modicum of serendipity, I've managed to stretch my 15 minutes of fame into more than half a century of good fortune".
+"The breaks all fell my way".

 Political views

 Vaughn was a longtime member of the Democratic Party.
 His family was also Democratic and was involved in politics in Minneapolis.
 Early in his career, he was described as a "liberal Democrat".
 He was opposed to the Hollywood Blacklist of suspected Communists on freedom of speech principles, but Vaughn also was opposed to Communism as a totalitarian system.
-Vaughn campaigned for John F. Kennedy in the Presidential election of 1960 for U.S. President.
+Vaughn campaigned for John F. Kennedy in the 1960 United States presidential election.
 He was the chair of the California Democratic State Central Committee speakers bureau and actively campaigned for candidates in the 1960s.

 Vaughn was the first popular American actor to take a public stand against the Vietnam War and was active in the peace group Another Mother for Peace.
 Vaughn debated with William F. Buckley Jr. on his program Firing Line on the Vietnam War.
 With Dick Van Dyke and Carl Reiner, he was a founder of Dissenting Democrats.
 Early in the 1968 presidential election, they supported the candidacy of Minnesota Senator Eugene McCarthy, who was running for president as an alternative to Vice President Hubert Humphrey, who had supported President Lyndon Johnson's escalation of the war in Vietnam.

 Vaughn was reported to have political ambitions of his own, but in a 1973 interview, he denied having had any political aspirations.
-In a conversation with historian Jack Sanders, he stated that after the assassination of Robert F. Kennedy in 1968, "I lost heart for the battle."
+In a conversation with historian Jack Sanders, he stated that after the assassination of Robert F. Kennedy in 1968, "I lost heart for the battle".